quetsalkoatl/FHNW-apsi/Demoenv/README.md

 #### Virtual machine
 1. Get the latest Debian 11 ISO file and set up a new virtual machine.
 1. Configure the virtual network to forward the following ports from the guest to the host machine: **22 → 2222, 80 → 80, 443 → 443, 8080 → 8080, 8081 → 8081, 9090 → 9090**.
-1. Access your virtual machine using SSH.
+1. Access your virtual machine using SSH on localhost using port 2222 and whatever authentication method you configured.
 1. Install the following tools in the newly created virtual machine:
     - docker
     - build-essential